-- Issues that are able to be resolved at the local level are worked until deemed complete or unttainable.
+- Issues that are able to be resolved at the local level are worked until deemed complete or unattainable.

-- Issues that are beyond the scope of the Redstone Arsenal are forwarded to the next level, Army Matieral Command (AMC).
+- Issues that are beyond the scope of Redstone Arsenal and meet criteria are forwarded to the next level, Army Materiel Command (AMC).

 - Issues not resolved at AMC may be sent to DA for inclusion into the AFAP process.

-- Those issues at DA are reviewed and worked by the General Officer Steering Committee (GOSC) until completion.
+- Those issues at the DA level are reviewed and worked by the General Officer Steering Committee (GOSC) until completion.

 - AFAP Survey